Codecademy/docs/content/python/concepts/built-in-functions/terms/oct/oct.md

 ---
-Title: 'Oct.md' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
+Title: 'oct()' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed

 Description: 'Used to get an octal value of an integer number' # Required; ideally under 150 characters and starts with a present-tense verb (used in search engine results and content previews)

 Subjects: # Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
 If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!